TheApproach/theapproach.github.io/README.md

 data-intent: use available domain-specific intents based on attached service. common transport wrapper defined. allows for request types beyond GET, POST, PUSH, OPTIONS, etc

-data-support: payload of this control
+data-context: payload of this control

 And considerations for: